sansk/github-repo-display/README.md

-# github-repo-display
+# Github Action: Github Repo Display in README

-🎬 GitHub Action to display repositories that has topics as 'showcase' in profile README
+🎬 A GitHub Action that automatically fetches your repositories with the "showcase" topic and updates your profile README with beautiful displays of your featured projects.